IUDataStructuresCourse/course-web-page-spring-2025/ListSearch.md

-# Linear Search in a Linked List (Variant)
+# Lab: List Search

-Prove the following theorem about the variant of `search` that you implemented in lab last week.
+Prove the following theorem about the variant of linear `search` that you implemented in lab last week.

 ```
 theorem search_correct: all y: Nat. all xs: List<Nat>.